TasnimulHasan0/Unicode-Spoof-File-Detector/README.md

-# Unicode-Spoof-File-Detector
-The Unicode Spoof File Detector is a Python tool that identifies and blocks files containing suspicious Unicode characters often used to disguise malicious files, preventing their execution.
 # Unicode Spoof File Detector

 The **Unicode Spoof File Detector** is a Python-based security tool that monitors your system for files containing suspicious Unicode characters, often used to spoof file extensions.
 It blocks these files from execution and alerts the user, helping to prevent malicious activity.